-What is Web Conferencing?
+What is Web Conferencing Software?

 Web conferencing software allows participants to conduct or attend meetings via the internet.
 This is also known as online meeting software.
 It enables remote meetings based on VoIP, video conferencing, instant messaging, file and screen sharing.

-Web conferencing has become fundamental to how many organizations conduct business.
-The tools enable remote employees, customers, and partners to connect easily and often.
+Web conferencing tools have become fundamental to how many organizations conduct business.
+The software enables remote employees, customers, and partners to connect easily and often.
 Specific uses for web conferencing software include:

-Presentations or webinars
+- Presentations or webinars

-Video meetings with multiple participants
+- Video meetings with multiple participants

-Running product demos and training
+- Running product demos and training

-1-on-1 meetings with remote employees
+- 1-on-1 meetings with remote employees

-Face-to-face customer support
+- Face-to-face customer support

 The top three benefits of using web conferencing software are:

-Reduced travel costs
+- Reduced travel costs